'All the beds are taken up by Covid victims': Hospitals in the South are running out of space or staff - KVIA

 “It is absolutely devastating … We’ve never seen numbers like this before.”

-Last week, Ava Amira Rivera — an 11-month-old Covid-19 patient — had to be airlifted to a Texas hospital 150 miles away because of a shortage of pediatric beds in the Houston area.
+In Texas, Ava Amira Rivera — an 11-month-old Covid-19 patient — had to be airlifted to a hospital 150 miles away because of a shortage of pediatric beds in the Houston area.

 None of the major pediatric hospitals in the area had beds available, said Amanda Callaway, a spokeswoman for Harris Health System.